A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

-\paragraph{Operating Modes} The app presents two operating modes, or `setups'.
+\textbf{Operating Modes.} The app presents two operating modes, or `setups'.
 In the \textbf{No-Action setup}, corresponding to traditional mental rotation experiments, the user cannot manipulate the shapes' orientations and must perform the task purely mentally.
 In the \textbf{Action setup}, the user may manipulate the shape on the right with the help of a thumbstick.
 The shape can only rotate along the Y-axis, corresponding to the rotation axis between the shapes.
-During the rotation, the object disappears from view, preventing participants from seeing intermediate poses, and only an annulus around the object remains visible, with a small ball traveling along this annulus to indicate the angle of rotation (Fig. \ref{fig:GUI}).
-The action of subjects on the thumbstick are measured and timed.
-In both setups, participants are instructed to solve the task as fast as possible.
-In the Action setup, participants are instructed that they may use the thumbstick to help them, but that it is not necessary to align the shapes before answering.
+During the rotation, the object disappears from view, preventing participants from seeing intermediate poses, and only an annulus around the object remains visible, with a small ball traveling along this annulus to indicate the angle of rotation (\hyperref[fig:GUI]{Fig.~\ref*{fig:GUI}}).
+The actions of subjects on the thumbstick are measured and timed.
 In all analyses of reaction times presented below, we only report the trials where the shapes were matching and for which the subject correctly assessed the match (\emph{successful matches}).
 Mismatch trials and incorrect trials were discarded from analyses.
-Further details regarding the experiments and preprocessing of the data are given in App. \ref{app:VR_Experiments}.
+Further details regarding the experiments and preprocessing of the data are given in \hyperref[app:VR_Experiments]{App.~\ref*{app:VR_Experiments}}.